 The main task will be to establish relations with the Chinese certification bodies for goods and quality control, as well as commercial companies that help to do this.
 Certification of Russian goods must be done on its own behalf.
 In no case can you hand over the solution of this task to the “Chinese friend”, the potential Chinese importer and others.
 Pay your money and sign the documents yourself.
 Product certification is not a quick, painstaking matter, but every legitimate Chinese document will be a real and reliable brick in the foundation of your future exports.

 4. Remember, now you are a consultant!

-Now it's time to start thinking about the geographical location of China where you will post (create) your company, "solving the operational issues of organizing and developing the export flow in China."
-Why so tricky?
-Do not be tempted by proposals to create "its trading company" in China.
+Now is the time to start thinking about where in China you will place (create) your company, "deciding the operational issues of organizing and developing the export flow in China."
+Why is it so intricately named?
+Do not be tempted by proposals to create "your own trading company" in China.
 It is unlikely that your company (even a resident of the PRC) will be allowed to independently carry out import activities, that is, to transport goods independently across the border.
-This will be given to the Chinese.
-It also makes no sense to create an official representation in the PRC, since it will not be able to obtain the right to engage in commercial activities.
-We must do it the way Western companies do: they create "technical consulting companies", "engineering companies" and the like.
-In practice, this is today the most optimal "window".
+This will be at the mercy of the Chinese.
+It also makes no sense to create an official representative office in the PRC, since it will not be able to obtain the right to engage in commercial activities.
+It is necessary to do as Western companies do: they massively create "technical consulting companies", "engineering companies" and the like.
+In practice, this is the most optimal "window" today.